gh-mentor/cpp-workshop/ex06-pattern/patterns/README..md

 ### Refactoring Phase

 1. **Understanding the Pattern**:
-   - "What are some best practices for implementing the Template Method Pattern in C++?"
+   - "You are a senior software engineer with extensive experience with C++ and design patterns.
+What are some best practices for implementing the Template Method Pattern in C++?"

 2. **Scaffolding**:
    - "Help me create a basic folder structure for a report generation application using the Template Method Pattern.
 The file main.cpp contains the monolithic code that needs to be refactored."